nettemhandu/AI-Running-Buddy-Hackathon/README.md

 The goal was to:

 Build a simple app using a free AI API to pull data, display it, and add a fun AI-powered feature.
-No experience needed—just curiosity and creativity! ✨
+No experience needed—just curiosity and creativity ✨

 Features :